COVID-19: Workforce FAQs03/08/20

 Can we take disciplinary action when staff are refusing to work without full PPE?

 Organisations will need to carefully consider how they deal with concerns raised in respect of inadequate or insufficient PPE.
-The Government published new guidance regarding PPE on 3 April which can be found here.
+The Government published guidance on the use of PPE on 3 April which can be found here.

 The steps an employer takes in response to staff who refuse to treat Covid-19 patients will depend on their role and whether it is one which requires full PPE.
 It would generally not be reasonable to discipline or dismiss staff for refusal to provide direct care to Covid-19 patients if they do not have access to the full recommended PPE and carrying out the treatment would place them at a high risk of contracting the virus.
 However, where staff do not require PPE in accordance with the PPE Guidance and such staff are refusing to work, organisations may wish to consider engaging and explaining that disciplinary action may need to be taken where they continue to refuse work.